A fleet conference by the industry for the industry

 “IPWEA Fleet has stamped itself as the peak industry body that provides professional development for our members across Australia.

-Resources such as the Plant and Vehicle Management Manual provide a world class standard to guide practitioners in effectively and efficiently managing their fleets.
+Resources such as the Plant and Vehicle Management Manual provide a world class standard to assist practitioners in effectively and efficiently managing their fleets.
 The Fleet Management Certificate and the Maintenance Supervisor Training are excellent examples of IPWEA delivering unique training that truly reflects our industry and the challenges that confront us.

-The inaugural IPWEA Fleet Conference is the culmination of a lot of work from the Fleet Council and will bring together fleet managers, workshop staff, fleet stakeholders and the industry in a program that is relevant and addresses current and future challenges.”
+The IPWEA Fleet Conference is the culmination of a lot of work from the Fleet Council and will bring together fleet managers, workshop staff, fleet stakeholders and the industry in a program that is relevant and addresses current and future challenges.”